Horizontal Federated Learning with Intel TDX

 Intel TDX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
 Intel TDX allows user-level code to allocate private regions of memory based on a TD (Trust Domain) environment.

-Intel TDX also helps protect against SW attacks even if OS/drivers/BIOS/VMM/SMM are compromised and helps increase protections for secrets even when attacker has full control of platform.
+Intel TDX also helps protect against SW attacks even if OS/drivers/BIOS/VMM/SMM are compromised and helps increase protections for secrets even when an attacker has full control of a compromised platform.

 In the training phase of federated learning, the gradient information is stored inside the TD.
-Intel TDX provides assurance that no unauthorized access or memory snooping of the TD occurs to prevent leakage of gradient and model information.
+Intel TDX provides assurance that no unauthorized access or memory snooping of the TD can occur which prevents leakage of gradient and model information.

 Workflow

-In the training process, each worker uses local data in its TD to complete a round of training, and then sends the gradient information in the backpropagation process to the parameter server through the RA-TLS technology, and then the parameter server completes the gradient aggregation and update network parameters, and then send the updated parameters to each worker.
-The workflow is as follows:
+In the training process, each worker uses local data in its TD and sends the gradient information in the backpropagation process to the parameter server with RA-TLS technology.
+The parameter server completes the gradient aggregation and updates network parameters, then sends the updated parameters to each worker.
+The following is an illustration of this workflow:

 ../../_images/tdx_hfl.svg